pingidentity/pingidentity-solution-stacks/docs/customer.md

 This is a solution profile for a customer authentication authority use case, and is set up as follows:

+  * The stack includes PingFederate, PingID SDK, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and PingDataConsole (as the admin console for PingDirectory and PingDataGovernance).
   *

 > If you currently have one of our other Docker stacks running (such as, the Workforce solution stack), you'll need to bring down the stack before proceeding.